Luyanda4real/printf/README.md

 0x11.
 C - printf
-This is a group project  done by Luyanda Sithole and Andiswa Sithole
+This is a group project  done by Luyanda Sithole and Andiswa Sithole after changing partners.

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a spur for life Write a function that produces output according to a format.